ansible/eda-server/README.md

 ## Development environment

-Refer to the [deployment guide](docs/development.md) for further information if you want to setup a development environment.
+Refer to the [development guide](docs/development.md) for further information if you want to setup a development environment.

 ## Contributing